swisscom/ai-research-keyphrase-extraction/README.md

 You can launch the script to extract keyphrases from one document either by giving the raw text directly using -raw_text

-python launch.py -raw_text 'this is the text i want to extract keyphrases from' -N 10
+python launch.py -raw_text 'the quick brown fox jumps over the lazy dog' -N 2

 or you can specify a the path of a text file using -text_file argument :